My little blog is making money! And not just a little bit, it’s making REAL money! I almost can’t believe it. Can it be sustained?

 Blog Lessons Learned This Month

 I can make affiliate income!

-Tasha’s Affiliate Marketing for Bloggers Master Course course is the bomb-diggity and, thanks to it, I significantly improved my affiliate revenue.
-Her course taught me how I could promote Amazon affiliate sales via email (by linking to a blog post so I didn’t violate their TOS) and also gave me the courage to actually do it.
+Tasha’s Affiliate Marketing for Bloggers Master Course course was the bomb-diggity and, thanks to it, I significantly improved my affiliate revenue.
+Her course (which is no longer offered) taught me how I could promote Amazon affiliate sales via email (by linking to a blog post so I didn’t violate their TOS) and also gave me the courage to actually do it.
 So when I told my mailing list of now 10k+ about the awesome craft-related deals I was seeing for Prime Day this month, IT WORKED!!!
 Tasha is my hero.

 Now, you may have noticed that my advertising revenue went down despite having more pageviews and sessions.
 This is related to ad spending patterns (see Ad Revenue by the Seasons for a thorough explanation).
 So this was NOT a concern.
 I knew it was only up from here until next January.

 Last month I talked about how important it was to re-invest money back into your blog, and I didn’t do a great job of that this month with only 14% invested back in.
 In my defense, I went on vacation this month (several of my posts were written in advance and scheduled for release while I was away).
 I did try out some low-cost services for concentration ([email protected]) and link parties, but they were hardly any big deal.
 And, really, we needed the money I was making for bills, so there’s that.
 But in retrospect, it would have been better if more of this money had been spent on the blog, perhaps by hiring someone to make new pin images or to just help with Pinterest in general, two things that are not costly but hugely helpful.